oracle-livelabs/database/multipath_windows_mssqlserverworkloads/attach_block_storage_windows_with_multipath_io_enabled/attach_block_storage_windows_with_multipath_io_enabled.md

   ![diskspd extract read results](./images/results.png "diskspd extract read results")

   > Note:  For the throughput and IOPS performance numbers details for various volume sizes, see the [link] (https://docs.oracle.com/en-us/iaas/Content/Block/Concepts/blockvolumeultrahighperformance.htm#Higher_Performance).

-4. Repeat the steps from **Step3** to test **random reads for Throughput**:

-        <copy>diskspd -d60 -t4 -o64 -b8k -r -Sh D: > c:\TestRandomReadsThroughput.txt

-  > Note: The parameter -b8K - SQL Server stores data in the pages, and these pages' size is 8KB; therefore, we will set the block size parameter as 8KB.
-Hence we have chosen the -b8K size.

   Congratulations !!!
 You Have Completed Successfully The Workshop.